Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Green-Kubo formulas

 \section{Green-Kubo formulas}

-In this section, we first prove the convergence of the infinite volume Green-Kubo formula, then we rigorously show that it is equivalent to the diffusion coefficient given by the Varadhan's approach.
+In this section, \ccl{we prove the Green-Kubo formula given in Theorem \ref{theo:GKF}, which is a consequence of Propositions \ref{prop:conv_GK} and \ref{prop:equivalence} below.} We first prove the convergence of the infinite volume Green-Kubo formula, then we rigorously show that it is equivalent to the diffusion coefficient given by Varadhan's approach.
 For the sake of clarity, in the following we simplify notations, and we denote $\ll \cdot \gg_{1,\star}$ by $\ll \cdot \gg_\star$.